-The prison was last inspected in early 2018 and the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was last inspected in August 2021 and the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports follow the links below:

 - Inspection report (1 MB), Report on an unannounced inspection of HMP Belmarsh by HM Chief Inspector of Prisons (26-27 July and 2-6 August 2021)

 - HMP Belmarsh, Report on an unannounced inspection of HMP Belmarsh (29 January – 9 February 2018)